Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 Locating a facility where diesel truck traffic is likely to travel neighborhood streets can expose residents to excessive noise, air pollution, property value loss, and safety issues.
-Instead, these facilities should be guided to locations with direct access onto roads that do not pass through residential areas.
+Instead, these facilities should be guided to locations with direct access onto main roads that do not pass through residential areas.

 Warehouses Are Not A Light Industrial Use

 “Light industries cause relatively little pollution when compared to heavy industries.
 As light industry facilities have less environmental impact than those associated with heavy industry, zoning laws permit light industry near residential areas.
 It is a criterion for zoning classification.”